Finding the True Frequent Itemsets: The range set of a collection of itemsets

 \section{The range set of a collection of itemsets}

-In this section we define the concept of a range set associated to a collection of itemets and show how to bound the VC-dimension and the empirical VC-dimension of such range sets.
-We use these tools in the methods presented in later sections.
+In this section we define the concept of a range set associated to a collection of itemsets and show how to bound the VC-dimension and the empirical VC-dimension of this range set.
+We use these definitions and results to develop our algorithm in later sections.